VirtuosoJoel/RubyExcel/README.md

 - add the ability to summarise a column

-- add a sumif and a countif

-- add something to the excel dump which takes a range and puts outer borders on it, plus optional inner borders.
+- add something to the excel tools which takes an excel sheet and a range, and puts outer borders on it, plus optional inner borders.

-- add the ability to loop across a column or row while appending items.
-Maybe by referencing a section outside the existing range?

 - add the ability to import (recursively?) a nested hash into something like this: